-Contouring or strobing, which is better?
+Contouring vs strobing, which is better?
 In an article published by Harpers Bazaar, contouring has a strong celebrity following courtesy of the Kardashians but strobing has been used across catwalks since 2015.
-Here, BeautyPress talks about contouring and strobing.
+Here, BeautyPress talks about contouring vs strobing.
 So, whether you are looking for sculpted over dewy, subtlety, or drama, this is a definite read.

 “Contouring is the art of using make-up to sculpt bone structure.
 It usually involves selecting powder or cream products that are a couple of shades darker than your skin colour and applying them in the hollows of the face, such as under your cheekbones or under the jaw line,” states MAC Senior Artist Rebecca Butterworth.
 It combines a mix of darker skin tone shades to chisel your features and lighter shades for highlighting – it’s all about making those cheekbones pop!